Welding

 shielding gas

-A gas that protects the weld puddle and arc from reacting negatively with the atmosphere.
-GMAW shielding gas is supplied to the power source and flows through the welding gun.
+A gas that protects the weld pool and arc from reacting negatively with the atmosphere.
+Shielding gas is supplied by a cylinder and flows through the welding gun.

 short circuit

-A circuit in which current takes a shorter, unintended path between two conductors, interrupting the intended flow of electricity.
+A condition in which current takes a shorter, unintended path between two conductors, interrupting the intended flow of electricity.
 A short circuit causes excess current flow.

 short circuit transfer

-A type of metal transfer in which the electrode produces a short circuit and high current when it touches the workpiece.
-Short circuit transfer's high current level causes a violent transfer of metal, which creates the weld.
+A type of metal transfer in which the electrode touches the workpiece to produce a short circuit and high current that causes a violent transfer of metal.
+Short circuit transfer uses low amperages and small electrodes.

 smut